The Journey Continues . . . Foster Care.

 * * *

 I have always wondered, where my inner strength came from?
 My birth family?
 My foster family?
 Or just me?
-How did I manage to juggle all of this chaos and still manage to be a kid, to make it through adolescence and my teen years without terrible abuse self-inflicted or otherwise?
-Yes, I was defiant, angry, and sad, however I was also a child who “kept it inside.”
+How did I manage to juggle all of this chaos and still manage to be a kid, to make it through adolescence and my teen years without terrible abuse self-inflicted, or otherwise?
+Yes, I was defiant, angry, and sad, however, I was also a child who “kept it inside.”
 I didn’t scream it out loud, like my adopted sister did (a sexual abuse survivor, who’s story also needs to be heard), because I was screaming so loud inside, without anyone knowing.
 It felt safer that way.
 I was attempting to deal with my own internal “hell” and protecting myself from more loss.
 I was so scared of once again being abandoned, alone, unloved, that I just kept my mouth shut and my feelings to myself.
-This is one reason why children, whom have been in foster care, do not share their feelings and keep them bunched up inside, because there is so much fear of being rejected again, of being given away – that they will keep that paper so tightly crumpled they can forget its even there.
-My strength, comes in part from luck… I had experienced real love and the healing power of it, from my birth father who visited me in Jewish Child Care, from my foster family and now from my adoptive parents who through all their human flaws, loved me and WANTED me.
-I think at some point I realized that I was loved, I was wanted and that I mattered.
-I was important to someone and amidst all of the chaos.
-I had hope.
+This is one reason why children, who have been in foster care, do not share their feelings and keep them bunched up inside because there is so much fear of being rejected again, of being given away – that they will keep that paper so tightly crumpled they can forget it’s even there.
+My strength comes in part from luck… I had experienced real love and the healing power of it, from my birth father who visited me in Jewish Child Care, from my foster family, and now from my adoptive parents who through all their human flaws, loved me and WANTED me.
+I think at some point I realized that I was loved, I was wanted, and that I mattered.
+I was important to someone and amidst all of the chaos which began the seed of resilience…